 What is truly considered to be food therapy is when the action of food and herbs are mixed together.
 Herbs help to strengthen and magnify the healing effects of the food that is consumed.
 In the history of Chinese medicine the food that were most regarded to heal the body in general terms were and still are grains and vegetables.
 Much of the dietary advice that is given today in the USA is geared towards larger consumption of meats.
-In terms of healing, much evidence over time poinst to this being contraindicated.
+In terms of healing, much evidence over time points to this being contraindicated.
 The Neijing actually says that “grains are for sustaining, greens are for filling, fruits are for supporting and meats are for enhancing.”
 However, the focus throughout history has been on grains and vegetables.
-Therefore, fruits and meats should be eaten in moderation.
-I personally have found this to be true in my own life, that organic whole grains contain many life giving nutrients that the body desperately needs and I have lost 15 pounds when eating more whole grains than protein.
+Therefore, fruits and meats, like grains, should be eaten in moderation.

 The Five Tastes